Coronavirus: Business closures and restrictions in Northern Ireland

 Elite sporting events must be held behind closed doors without spectators.

-Horse racing can take place behind closed doors, in line with the elite sport regulations and animal welfare considerations.
+Horse racing and other recognised equine sports, can take place behind closed doors, in line with the elite sport regulations and animal welfare considerations.

 Physical education delivered for schools, pre-schools and other education providers is permitted to continue.